zizhong/trafficserver/doc/arch/cache/cache-data-structures.en.rst

 .. cpp:class:: OpenDir

+   This represents an open directory entry.
+An entry is open when there is an active write on the object.
+Read operations do not of themselves require an `OpenDir` but if there is already one for the object it will be used by the read operation to coordinate with the write operations.

-   An open directory entry.
-It contains all the information of a :cpp:class:`Dir` plus additional information from the first :cpp:class:`Doc`.
+   :cpp:class:`Dir` plus additional information from the first :cpp:class:`Doc`.

 .. cpp:class:: CacheVC